The AFTER Project

-Please watch the training below before accessing other trainings.
+If not, watch the intro training now before accessing other training materials.

-When you take notes: Sketching the room will help you remember & track who went where.
+Sketching the layout of the room will help you remember & track who went where.
+You can do this on the back of the notes form.
 Here’s an example:

 Before reporting to anyone: